A Guide for Families

 The first step is simply talking to your unit counselor.
 You fill out a short form — called the BP-8 — explaining what happened and what you'd like done about it.
 This gives the facility a chance to fix the problem before it becomes a formal complaint.
 It sounds simple, but it's required.
 You cannot skip this step.

-What You Need to Do
+What You Need to Know

 • You only have about 4–5 lines to explain the problem — keep it short and clear